cmp-software-one/sm-azure-anti-fraud-policy/README.md

 # Terraform Azure Anti-Fraud Policy Module

-This module creates an Azure Policy Definition and Assignment to enforce required tags on Azure resources.
+This module creates an Azure Policy to block specific Resource Types bieng built in your environment

-## Usage

-1. Install Terraform (version 0.13 or later) and configure your Azure credentials.
-2. Clone this repository and navigate to the root directory.
-3. Run terraform init to initialize the provider and modules.
-4. Customize the variables in variables.tf as needed.
-5. Run terraform apply to create or update the Azure resources.

 ## Inputs